 }

-- Scrape the tap handlers.
-Delete or disable the
+- Delete the tap handlers.
+The

 Parting words